-Alessandro Canali has been a practicing attorney in Rome since 2002, specializing in civil and administrative law.
+Alessandro Canali has been a practicing attorney and legal professional in Rome since 2002 and in the US since 2009, specializing in civil, administrative and international law.

 Specific areas of expertise:

 - European tobacco industry regulations

 - real estate law

 Alessandro also works extensively in consulting and providing legal assistance to foreign companies with offices and branches in Italy and Europe, with special emphasis on American businesses and universities.